 Building a successful YouTube channel is a pretty big commitment.
 You need to create fun, high-quality videos on a regular basis, put together a killer channel trailer, actively engage your community and optimize everything.
 It’s a pretty big undertaking.

 On top of that, you need to think about the competition.
 YouTube is a powerful, but crowded, platform.
-Users upload over 400 hours of video every single minute.
+Users upload over 500 hours of YouTube videos every single minute.
 With so much fresh content competing for attention, you need every bit of help you can get.
 YouTube’s advanced settings can help you stand out and sharpen your competitive edge.

 It’s time to make the magic happen.
 Let’s take a look at what you can do inside the advanced settings menu to give your channel its best shot.

 Here are YouTube’s advanced settings options and how to manage or change each one.